Widebandgap/widebandgap.github.io/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Professor
-          - Current Postdoc
+          - Current Postdoctoral Fellows
-          - Current PhD
+          - Current PhD Students
           - Alumni                  # 校友

       sort_by: Params.last_name     # 按姓氏排序